bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

 ---

 ## Description of files and directories

+### *setup.txt*
+ - This text file is for portability to different machines.
+ - In this file, we can set different global variables such as the location of images or data on this computer.
+ - This allows us to store the data and images anywhere (which can take up a lot of space sometimes).

 ### *fit_pmt.c*
  - This Root macro defines a 9-parameter mathematical model of a PMT response.